-(d) Stress tests
+(e) Stress tests

 Regular stress tests are used to calculate the credit exposures, including potential concentrations that would result from applying shocks to counterparty credit ratings or credit risk factors (e.g., currency rates, interest rates, equity prices).
-These shocks include a wide range of moderate and more extreme market movements.
-Some of the stress tests include shocks to multiple risk factors, consistent with the occurrence of a severe market or economic event.
-Unlike potential exposure, which is calculated within a specified confidence level, with a stress test there is generally no assumed probability of these events occurring.
+These shocks cover a wide range of moderate and more extreme market movements, including shocks to multiple risk factors, consistent with the occurrence of a severe market or economic event.
+In the case of sovereign default, the Firm estimate the direct impact of the default on the Firm's sovereign credit exposures, changes to the Firm's credit exposures arising from potential market moves in response to the default, and the impact of credit market deterioration on corporate borrowers and counterparties that may result from the sovereign default.
+Unlike potential exposure, which is calculated within a specified confidence level, stress testing generally does not assume a probability of these events occurring.